 The property values are chosen first to match existing practice in East Asian contexts in their respective environments.
 For characters that are not generally used in such environments, similarity to existing characters has been taken into consideration.
 It also takes East Asian characters in non-East Asian texts into account.

 The property defined in this report is informative.
-The intent of this report is to provide, in the absence of other information, a reasonable way to determine the correct automatic spacing, but this behavior can be overridden by inserting space characters, or by a higher-level protocol, such as through markup or by the preferences of a layout application.
+The intent of this report is to provide, in the absence of other information, a reasonable way to determine the correct automatic spacing, but this behavior can be overridden by inserting space characters as described in 3.3.2 Space Characters, or by a higher-level protocol, such as through markup or by the preferences of a layout application.
 This default determination is defined in the accompanying data file Data, but in no way implies that the spacing is inserted only by this rule.

 For more information on the conformance implications, see Unicode, Section 3.5, Properties, in particular the definition (D35) of an informative property.